commonhaus/commonhaus.github.io/CONTRIBUTING.md

 We appreciate your interest in contributing to our project!
 This document provides some basic guidelines for contributing.

+## Legal

+This website's content (excluding generated content and content sourced in repositories with other licenses) is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+All contributions are subject to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
+The DCO text is also included verbatim in the [dco.txt](dco.txt) file in the root directory of the repository.

 ## Deno, Lume and Vento

 This project uses [Deno](https://deno.land/) as the runtime, the [Lume static site generator](https://lume.land/) and [Vento templating engine](https://vento.js.org/).